Academic Support Services

 Instructional Technology Services

 The CTLE maintains an Instructional Lab where students can get assistance with the use of technology.
-A group of students called Technical Consultants (TechCons) as well as CTLE staff are available to offer assistance in the following areas: webpage development, creation of electronic portfolios, ANGEL, PowerPoint presentations and audio/video projects.
+A group of students called Technical Consultants (TechCons) as well as CTLE staff are available to offer assistance in the following areas: webpage development, creation of electronic portfolios, Desire to Learn (D2L), PowerPoint presentations and audio/video projects.